wpendl99/.github/profile/simon/simon-service/simon-service.md

    const express = require('express');
    const app = express();

    // The service port.
-In production the application is statically hosted by the service on the same port. const port = process.argv.length > 2 ? process.argv[2] : 3000;
+In production the front-end code is statically hosted by the service on the same port. const port = process.argv.length > 2 ? process.argv[2] : 3000;

    // JSON body parsing using built-in middleware app.use(express.json());

-   // Serve up the application's static content app.use(express.static('public'));
+   // Serve up the front-end static content hosting app.use(express.static('public'));

    // Router for service endpoints